gabstopper/smc-python/smc-monitoring/README.rst

 This correlates to the area of the SMC under "Monitoring".

-Every query can be refined by using filters that allow boolean operations to control the results.
+Every query can be refined by using filters that allow a variety of boolean operations to control the results.

+The smc-python-monitoring API also provides the ability to subscribe to element event changes in the SMC.
+Any element type that is exposed as an SMC API `entry point` can be used as a subscriber target.
+Event type examples that would fire events would be created, updated, or deleted (for example - although not an exhaustive list).

 Compatibility
 =============